 Remember the tunnel illustration we mentioned before?
 When you connect through a VPN connection, all your data will remain secret.
 Nobody can pry into it.

 All your data on the internet is tracked and used to understand your habits.
-Companies use these data to send you targeted ads.
-But the same data can be intercepted by cybercriminals, government agencies or ill-intentioned people.
+Companies use this data to send you targeted ads.
+But the same data can be intercepted by cybercriminals, government agencies or ill-intended people.
 The risk is high.

 Try to think how much information about your personal life can be collected just by hacking your email account.
 And a lot of info sent via email can be pretty sensitive.
 Just dealing with identity theft is enough to give you a serious headache.